anamud/mir-dev/docs/MIR_UG.md

 $ scons -c && scons
 ```

-Performance counter readings will be now be added to `mir-recorder-trace-*.rec` files produced by the recorder during thread-based profiling.
+Performance counter values will appear in the `mir-recorder-trace-*.rec` files produced by the recorder during thread-based profiling.
 The counter readings can either be viewed on Paraver or accumulated for analysis outside Paraver.
 ```
 $ $MIR_ROOT/scripts/profiling/thread/get-events.sh mir-recorder-trace.prv
 $ cat event-summary-*.txt